Microsoft/go/eng/doc/fips/README.md

 A program built with `systemcrypto` always uses the system-provided cryptography library for supported crypto APIs.
 This is the case for `opensslcrypto` (always using OpenSSL), `cngcrypto` (always using CNG) and `darwincrypto` (always using CommonCrypto/CryptoKit).
 If the platform's crypto library can't be found or loaded, the Go program panics during initialization.

-The following sections describe how to enable FIPS mode and the effect of the `GOFIPS` environment variable on each supported platform.
+The following sections describe how to enable FIPS mode and the effect of the `GODEBUG=fips140` and `GOFIPS=1` settings on each supported platform.

 > [!NOTE]
+> Since Go 1.24, setting `GOFIPS=1` is equivalent to setting `GODEBUG=fips140=on`.
+The latter is the recommended way to enable FIPS mode.
+Support for the `GOFIPS` environment variable will be removed in Go 1.25.

+> [!NOTE]
 > The options described in this section have no effect at build time, only runtime.
 When the Go program starts up, it examines its environment variables and other platform-specific configurations.
 This is normally the desired behavior.
 See [`requirefips`](#build-option-to-require-fips-mode) for info about an optional build tag that may affect FIPS mode.

 ### Linux FIPS mode (OpenSSL)

-To set FIPS mode on Linux, use one of the following options.
+To set FIPS mode preference on Linux, use one of the following options.
 The first match in this list wins:

+- Explicitly enable it by setting the environment variable `GODEBUG=fips140=on`.
 - Explicitly enable it by setting the environment variable `GOFIPS=1`.
 - Explicitly disable it by setting the environment variable `GOFIPS=0`.
 - Implicitly enable it by booting the Linux Kernel in FIPS mode.
   - The Linux Kernel's FIPS mode sets the content of `/proc/sys/crypto/fips_enabled` to `1`.
 The Go runtime reads this file.

-If the Go runtime detects a FIPS preference, it configures OpenSSL during program initialization.
-This includes disabling FIPS mode if `GOFIPS=0` even if OpenSSL is configured to be in FIPS mode by default.
-If configuration fails, program initialization panics.
+If the Go runtime detects a preference to enable FIPS and OpenSSL is not using a FIPS-compliant engine or provider, the program will panic during program initialization.
+This may be useful to detect and refuse to run with incorrectly configured OpenSSL installations.

-If no preference is detected, the Go runtime doesn't set the OpenSSL FIPS mode, and the standard OpenSSL configuration is left unchanged.
+If the Go runtime detects a preference to disable FIPS and OpenSSL is using a FIPS-compliant engine or provider, the program will panic during program initialization.

+Otherwise, FIPS preference has no effect.

 For more information about the standard OpenSSL FIPS behavior, see https://www.openssl.org/docs/fips.html.

+> [!WARNING]
+> Prior to Go 1.24, setting `GOFIPS` makes the Go runtime attempt to modify the configured FIPS mode.
+> This includes disabling FIPS mode if `GOFIPS=0` even if OpenSSL is configured to be in FIPS mode by default.
+>
+> Since Go 1.24, the Go runtime no longer makes any attempt to modify OpenSSL FIPS mode.

 ### Windows FIPS mode (CNG)

 To enable FIPS mode on Windows, [enable the Windows FIPS policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/fips-140-validation#step-3-enable-the-fips-security-policy).

-If the Go runtime detects `GOFIPS=1` and FIPS policy is not enabled, the program will panic during program initialization.
+If the Go runtime detects `GOFIPS=1` or `GODEBUG=fips140=on` and FIPS policy is not enabled, the program will panic during program initialization.
 This may be useful to detect and refuse to run on incorrectly configured Windows systems.
-Otherwise, `GOFIPS` has no effect.
+Otherwise, `GODEBUG=fips140` has no effect.

-> [!NOTE]
-> Unlike `opensslcrypto`, a Windows program built with `cngcrypto` doesn't include the ability to enable/disable FIPS mode.
-The change must be made by configuring the OS, not the Go program.
->
-> This is because Windows FIPS mode is not a per-process setting, and changing it may require elevated permissions.
-We expect that adding a feature that attempts to change the Windows policy would have unintended consequences.

 For testing purposes, Windows FIPS policy can be enabled via the registry key `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\FipsAlgorithmPolicy`, dword value `Enabled` set to `1`.

 ### macOS FIPS mode (CommonCrypto/CryptoKit)

-CommonCrypo/CrytoKit is FIPS compliant by default.
-This means that regardless of which mode you set `GOFIPS` to, the cryptographic functions will always be FIPS-enabled.
+macOS cryptographic primitives are FIPS compliant by default, so there is no need for system-wide nor process-wide configuration.
+Refer to the [About Apple security certifications](https://support.apple.com/guide/certifications/about-apple-security-certifications-apc30d0ed034/1/web/1.0) page for more information.

+This means that setting `GOFIPS=1` or `GODEBUG=fips140=on` will never cause a panic on macOS.
+They are still necessary to instruct Go to run in FIPS mode, as there is no system-provided parameter to do so.

 Prior to 1.24, CommonCrypto/CryptoKit is not used by Microsoft Go.